Dogmovers Policy regarding the Transport of Brachycephalic Dogs and Cats

 - Fainting or collapsing

-- Exercise Intolerance
+- Exercise and Heat Intolerance

 Specific additional risk factors for these animals include:

 - Hot conditions

 - Obesity or any other Chronic health condition.